Why Didn't They Tell You?

 that Egyptologists, Archeologists, Paleontologists, and Historians need to come clean about Ancient Egypt?

-Egyptologists, Archeologists, Paleontologists, and Historians coming clean about Ancient Egypt
+Egyptologists, Archeologists, Paleontologists, and Historians need to come clean about Ancient Egypt

 The featured image of this post shows Menes (also called Narmer) wearing the white crown of Upper (Southern) Egypt as the first Pharaoh of the Two Lands subduing Asiatics from the Delta (the most northern part of Egypt).